aosedge/aos_core_lib_cpp/src/core/cm/imagemanager/imagemanager.md

 * decrypts update item images and verifies signature;
 * unpacks certain update item types images in order to retrieve metadata or/and modify it and store it in the internal storage.
-It is required to provide frequently used data to other modules;
+It is required to provide frequently used data to other modules:
+  * for service items: unpacks service images to extract and store service configuration, image configuration, and GID (Group ID) metadata;
+  * for layer items: unpacks layer images to extract and store layer metadata;
-* cached outdate items for revert purpose;
+* caches outdated items for revert purpose;
-* if case when installation of any desired update item image fails, error with corresponding update item status is returned and all artifacts of this update item version are removed from file system.
+* in case when installation of any desired update item image fails, error with corresponding update item status is returned and all artifacts of this update item version are removed from file system.

 This method maintains update item versions as following: